EmCarlss/portfolio/README.md

-# Emanuel Carlsson – academic minimal GitHub Pages portfolio
+# Emanuel Carlsson – GitHub Pages portfolio

 This is a minimal portfolio of me.